goschtl/zope/keas.pbpersist/trunk/src/keas/pbpersist/README.txt

     >>> register()
     >>> register()

-Create a PContact instance.
 PContact is a simple Persistent class that stores its state in a protobuf message.
-Fill out the required field.
+See the source code; it's quite simple.
+For this test, create an instance an fill out the required field.

     >>> from keas.pbpersist.tests import PContact
     >>> bob = PContact()
     >>> bob.name = u'Bob'

 Set up an in-memory object database and put the PContact in it.
+Of course, if you already have a database, you can instead attach the object to some object in your own database.

     >>> from ZODB.DemoStorage import DemoStorage
     >>> from ZODB.DB import DB